anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/2-using-repl.md

 Nevertheless, we are going to quickly go through it, since it is definitely useful skill sometimes.

-Lets navigate to the sandbox project we created previously.
+Let's navigate to the sandbox project we created previously.

 ```bash
 cd sandbox